Rashid Khalidi: NYC teacher training program

-In 2005 Khalidi's participation in a New York City teacher training program was ended by the city's Schools Chancellor.
-Chancellor Joel I. Klein issued a statement that "Considering his past statements, Rashid Khalidi should not have been included in a program that provided professional development for Department of Education teachers and he won't be participating in the future."
-Following the decision, Columbia University president Lee Bollinger spoke out on Khalidi's behalf, writing: "The department's decision to dismiss Professor Khalidi from the program was wrong and violates First Amendment principles...
+In 2005 Khalidi's participation in a New York City teacher training program was ended by the city's schools chancellor, Joel I. Klein, who wrote: "Considering his past statements, Rashid Khalidi should not have been included in a program that provided professional development for Department of Education teachers and he won't be participating in the future."
+Columbia University president Lee Bollinger spoke out on Khalidi's behalf, writing: "The department's decision to dismiss Professor Khalidi from the program was wrong and violates First Amendment principles...
 The decision was based solely on his purported political views and was made without any consultation and apparently without any review of the facts."

 2008 U.S. presidential campaign

-Consequent to publication by the Los Angeles Times of an article about Obama's attendance at a 2003 farewell dinner for Khalidi, their relationship became an issue in the campaign.
-Some opponents of Barack Obama claimed that the relationship between Obama and Khalidi was evidence that Obama would not maintain a pro-Israel foreign policy if elected.
-When asked, Obama called his own commitment to Israel "unshakeable" and said he does not consult with Khalidi on foreign policy.
-Opponents of Republican candidate John McCain pointed out that he had served as chairman of the International Republican Institute (IRI) during the 1990s which provided grants worth $500,000 to the Center for Palestine Research and Studies, which was co-founded by Khalidi, for the purpose of polling the views of the Palestinian people.
+After the Los Angeles Times published an article about Barack Obama's attendance at a 2003 farewell dinner for Khalidi, their relationship became an issue in the campaign.
+Some of Obama's opponents said the relationship between him and Khalidi was evidence that Obama would not maintain a pro-Israel foreign policy if elected.
+Obama called his commitment to Israel "unshakeable" and said he did not consult with Khalidi on foreign policy.
+Opponents of Republican nominee John McCain pointed out that in the 1990s he had chaired the International Republican Institute (IRI), which provided grants worth $500,000 to the Center for Palestine Research and Studies, which Khalidi co-founded for the purpose of polling Palestinians.

 Retirement from Columbia

-Khalidi announced his retirement from Columbia University in late June 2024, with the process being finalized in October that same year.
+Khalidi announced his retirement from Columbia University in June 2024.
+The process was finalized in October 2024.
 In an interview with The Guardian, Khalidi cited the university's crackdown on pro-Palestinian student protests, which he had vocally supported, and the transformation of the university into a "hedge fund-cum-real estate operation, with a minor sideline in education" as reasons for his retirement.
 The announcement coincided with news that a throng of extremist settlers had stormed a family home on Silsila Road in Jerusalem, which had been Khalidi family property since the 18th century.
 After the death of a cousin, plans were made to transform it into an extension of the Khalidi library nearby, which holds over 1,200 manuscripts, some as old as the 11th century.
 Khalidi fears that Israeli courts will ignore their title and open the property to expropriation.

-Although formally retired, Khalidi was due to offer his course History of the Modern Middle East at Columbia as a special lecturer in the fall 2025 semester, but cancelled it citing Columbia's adoption of the IHRA definition of antisemitism in its capitulations to the Trump administration.
+Although formally retired, Khalidi was due to offer his course History of the Modern Middle East at Columbia as a special lecturer in fall 2025, but canceled it, citing Columbia's adoption of the IHRA definition of antisemitism in its settlement with the Trump administration.